Anty45/Tweets-popularity/README.md

   * Number of fav > 500 => high viral tweets => mapped to 2

 ### IV- __Baseline result__

+Yeah the data is unbalanced and that is quite logic :)

  ```
                 precision    recall  f1-score   support